top of page

 Tanya Wadhwani

-Choosing an educator for your child is one of the most important choices you can make; I am honored you are considering me.
+Choosing an educator for your child is one of the most important decisions you can make, and I’m honored that you are considering me.

-In 2000, I earned a Master's in Education from the University of California at Santa Cruz.
-I have teaching credentials in both California and Hawaii.
-I have over 20 years of professional teaching experience – including a wealth of experiences with diverse schools and students.
+I began my career by earning a Master’s in Education from the University of California at Santa Cruz.
+I hold teaching credentials in both California and Hawaii, and I bring more than 15 years of professional teaching experience across a wide range of schools and student populations.

-My first ten years as an educator were as a high school language arts teacher.
-After leaving the classroom, I transitioned to working as the site administrator for a hybrid online/in-person charter school.
-During my time there, my role of teacher took backseat to problem solver and support command.
-I was a teacher, counselor, advisor, administrator, and an always-available support system for students and families in grades K – 12.
+The first part of my career was spent as a high school language arts teacher.
+Later, I became the site administrator for a hybrid online/in-person charter school.
+In that role, my work expanded well beyond the classroom.
+I served as a teacher, counselor, advisor, administrator, and a steady source of support for students and families in grades K–12.

-For the last 10+ years, I have been working independently with families as an educator, supplementary support to alternately educated children, a consultant, an admissions counselor, and a tutor.
-Additionally, I judge student writing contests for The New York Times Learning Network.
-I evaluate up to 500 submissions annually, allowing me to engage with student writing from a cross-section of the world.
+In recent years, I’ve worked independently with families—as an educator, consultant, tutor, supplementary support for alternatively educated children, and admissions counselor.
+I also serve as a judge for student writing contests with The New York Times, where I evaluate over 500 submissions annually.
+This role allows me to engage deeply with student writing from around the world.

-In addition to a wonderful career as a teacher, my joy has been in raising my son, Owen.
-He is kind, compassionate, and an amazing boat captain and waterman.
+Beyond my professional life, my greatest joy has been raising my son, Owen.
+He is kind, compassionate, and an incredible waterman and boat captain.

 Sarah Goodale